-Are Roll-up Garage Doors Insulated?
+Are Residential Roll-up Garage Doors Insulated?

-If you use your garage for a workshop or home gym, you just don’t feel like doing anything when it’s that uncomfortable.
+If you use your garage for a workshop or home gym, you don’t feel like doing anything when it’s that uncomfortable.

 Fortunately, you can get insulated roll-up garage doors.
-Double-skinned roll-up doors can have a foam insulation insert that goes between the skins.
+Double-skinned roll-up doors can have foam insulation insert that goes between the skins.

 This can lower energy costs by keeping inside air from leaking out and outside air from coming in.
 As an added bonus, the insulation muffles sound, making them quieter overall.

-In general, you want to allow at least 15 1/2” of headroom (room above your garage door).
+You generally want to allow at least 15 1/2″ of headroom (room above your garage door).
 This allows for enough room when the door is fully rolled up and open.